Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

 \subsubsection{Path-following term}

-Consider the augmented drone state $\bar{x}_d$ in Section \ref{sec:model}, which includes position $p_d$, velocity $\dot{p}_d$, angular velocity $\omega$, quaternion $q$, path parameter $\theta_d$, and arc length $\sigma$.
+Consider the augmented drone state $\bar{\bm{x}}_d$ in Section \ref{sec:model}, which includes position $\bm{p}_d$, velocity $\dot{\bm{p}}_d$, angular velocity $\bm{\omega}$, quaternion $\bm{q}$, path parameter $\theta_d$, and arc length $\sigma$.
 We define a stage cost for path following as follows:

-where \(u_{ref} = mg/4 \) represents the reference input when the drone is in a hovering state.
+where \(u_{ref} = mg/4 \) represents the reference input when the drone is hovering.
 The parameters \(a_i \ (i = 1, \dots ,7)\) represent the state weights, while \(b\) serves as the input weight.
-The stage cost in (\ref{eq:pathL}) balances multiple objectives for path following: The first term penalizes deviations from the desired path.
-The second term penalizes the drone's angular velocity to suppress excessive attitude motion.
+The stage cost in (\ref{eq:pathL}) balances several competing objectives: the first sum penalizes deviations from the desired path.
+The second sum penalizes the drone's angular velocity to avoid excessive attitude motion.
 The third term maximizes the drone's progress along the path.
-The final term suppresses large deviations in the control inputs from the reference input.
-A corresponding terminal cost
+The final sum suppresses large deviations in the control inputs from the reference input.
+The corresponding terminal cost

-ensures the terminal state aligns with the path-following objective.
-Since the path parameter $\theta_d$ and the arc length $\sigma$ of the projection point $p_p = r(\theta_d)$ are embedded in the state equation as state variables, the stage and terminal costs do not involve any optimization problem nor complicated coordinate transformation to determine the projection point for a wide class of three-dimensional paths.
+encourages the terminal state to align with the path-following objective.
+Since the path parameter $\theta_d$ and the arc length $\sigma$ of the projection point $\bm{p}_p = \bm{r}(\theta_d)$ are embedded in the state equation as state variables, the stage and terminal costs do not require a separate projection optimization problem or complicated coordinate transformation.